bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kochina.md

 8. Co-developed the theory of the stability of stream mechanics, i.e. the transition of a limited turbomixer area to an equilibrium form, which laid the groundwork for a number of applications (1939).
 9. Published the first Russian-language textbook on analytic mechanics, which introduced students to the mathematical foundations of classical mechanics, including non-simplified proofs (1938).

-Born 13 May1899, Astrakhan, Russia.
+Born 13 May 1899, Astrakhan, Russia.
 Died 3 July 1999, Moscow, Russia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kochina/)